 Shared Journeys is a new program that embraces West Vancouver’s rich cultural diversity, bringing people together through stories, conversation and activities.
 By exploring what we have in common, as well as our differences, this program inspires openness, respect and curiosity.
 Shared Journeys invites us to make new connections and to help build a strong and welcoming community.

-Funding for this program has been generously provided by the West Vancouver Memorial Library Foundation and the West Vancouver Community Foundation.
+Funding for this program has been generously provided by the West Vancouver Memorial Library Foundation and the West Vancouver Foundation.

 One Book, One Community

-West Vancouver Memorial Library invites community members to participate in our inaugural One Book, One Community initiative, a city-wide reading and discussion program that encourages West Vancouverites to come together and explore ideas by reading a single book.
+West Vancouver Memorial Library invites community members to participate in our inaugural One Book, One Community initiative, a District-wide reading and discussion program that encourages West Vancouverites to come together and explore ideas by reading a single book.
 Our goal is to engage the community in conversation, create new connections and build a strong, united community through stories.

 For Book Clubs